positiveflat/scan-wifi-bot/README.md

 # scan-wifi-bot
-Bot which scans specified wifi access points and sends notification to slack when it is detected.
+Bot which scans specified wifi access points and sends notification to slack when access points are detected.

 ## Prerequisite
 - `<token>:` slack bot user and its token (see also https://api.slack.com/bot-users)